teo-jun-xiong/fsmone-scrapper/README.md

 # fsmone-scrapper

-This is a _pretty_ basic web scrapper for FSMone.
-Some background information: FSMone is an online brokerage and the intention behind this little project was due to the inability to set price targets and stop losses on the website.
+This is a _pretty_ basic web scrapper for FSMOne.
+Some background information: FSMOne is an online brokerage and the intention behind this little project was due to the inability to set price targets and stop losses on the website.

 I wanted those features in one place to remind myself of the various price points I set for the stocks I am invested in.